wout/rosetta/README.md

 Interpolations can be passed by using the `with` method on the value returned by the `t` macro:

-TO-DO: what about passing objects using the with method?

 ```cr
 Rosetta.t("user.welcome_message").with(name: "Ary")
 # => "Hi Ary!"